fcash-js/fcash-pay/backupRecovery.md

       - Ask other fcash-pay to import the wallet using their RP.
       - Wallet should be recreated and funds should be accesable

-      In this case, Copayers will not be able to decrypt the 'notes' field on the new Spend Proposals, because the shared secret stored at the WB is not longer known by other fcash-pay.
+      In this case, FcashApp will not be able to decrypt the 'notes' field on the new Spend Proposals, because the shared secret stored at the WB is not longer known by other fcash-pay.